-- Before denying a Service Animal access to a Public Access Area on the basis that it would pose a direct threat to the health or safety of others, the University must make an individualized assessment.
+- Before denying a Service Animal access to a Public Access Area or Housing on the basis that it would pose a direct threat to the health or safety of others, the university must make an individualized assessment.
 The assessment must be based on reasonable judgment that relies on current medical knowledge or on best available objective evidence to ascertain: the nature, duration, and severity of the risk; the probability that the potential injury will actually occur; and whether reasonable modifications of policies, practices, or procedures will mitigate the risk.
 For information about an individualized assessment, contact Public Safety at (217) 333-1216, Risk Management at (217) 333-3113, or the Institutional Veterinarian at (217) 333-2564.

-- In determining whether the presence of a Service Animal in an Animal Facility would fundamentally alter the nature of the service, program or activity or would pose a direct threat to the health and safety of others, the University should consider the requirements, if applicable, of the Animal Welfare Act (7 USC §2131 et seq.), the Public Health Service Policy on Humane Care and Use of Laboratory Animals, and the most recent edition of the Guide for the Care and Use of Laboratory Animals published by the National Academies Press.
+- In determining whether the presence of a Service Animal in an Animal Facility would fundamentally alter the nature of the service, program or activity or would pose a direct threat to the health and safety of others, the university should consider the requirements, if applicable, of the Animal Welfare Act (7 USC §2131 et seq.), the Public Health Service Policy on Humane Care and Use of Laboratory Animals, and the most recent edition of the Guide for the Care and Use of Laboratory Animals published by the National Academies Press.
 For information about an individualized assessment, contact the Institutional Veterinarian at (217) 333-2564.

-- The University may impose legitimate safety requirements necessary for the safe operation of its services, programs, or activities.
+- The university may impose legitimate safety requirements necessary for the safe operation of its services, programs, or activities.

 - Owners and handlers of Service Animals in University Housing must comply with the guidelines and requirements at: http://www.housing.illinois.edu/Resources/Policies/Hall-Policies/policies-procedures.

-- Assistance (Emotional Support) Animals in University Housing:
+C. Emotional Support (Assistance) Animals in University Housing: